 By hovering the product previews, you can see the information that is delivered in the search output (including basic information like ID, name, brand, category and technical information like text match score)

 3. By clicking the Settings-button in the upper right corner, you will open a new window.
 Here, you can configure the parameters the main search field searches in and which relative weights each parameter should have.
-In the screenshot below, the parameter category is added, but with half the weight of the product name.
-This means that search results matching the product name will have twice the weight as results matching the category (and thereby take priority).
+This will create a text match score that Typesense will use to rank products by.
+In the screenshot below, the parameter "description" is added, but with half the weight of the product name.
+This means that search results matching the product name will have twice the weight (and therefore a higher text match score) as results matching the description (and thereby take priority).
 If the weights are of equal value, the order of the parameters will dictate the priority.

 More search features and settings will be added to the solution continuously.